India Tours

 25 Day: Dhar – Aurangabad (380 kms: 9-10 hrs)

-After an early breakfast check out the hotel and drive to Aurangabad.
-Enroute one can stop at Dhule for lunch.
-After lunch continue to drive to Aurangabad.
-On arrival transfer to the hotel.
-Evening is free to enjoy the surroundings on your own.
-Overnight stay at Aurangabad.
+After an early breakfast, check out from the hotel and drive to Aurangabad.
+En route, you may stop at Dhule for lunch (on your own).
+After the break, continue your journey to Aurangabad.
+On arrival, you will be assisted to your hotel.
+The evening is free to relax or explore the surroundings at your own pace.
+Overnight stay at the hotel in Aurangabad.

 26 Day: Aurangabad – Ajanta – Aurangabad (Excursion 105 kms: 2 hrs)